mikeliddle/TunnelTestEnv/Readme.md

 TunnelTestEnv has been tested on MacOS and Windows.
 It can probably be made to run on Linux as well.
 The main script is named CreateServer.ps1.

-The TunnelTestEnv scripts were written by Mike Liddle, based on previous scripts written by Yasir Ibrahim, with input for others.
+The TunnelTestEnv scripts were written by Mike Liddle, based on previous scripts written by Yasir Ibrahim and Todd Bohman, with input for others.

 # How To run